graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 }
 ```

-Instead, use the path syntax and angle brackets to specify the list elements:
+Instead, use the path syntax and brackets to specify the list elements:

 ```graphql example
 type Product {